CATL Stellantis Spain Partnership: Boosting Spain’s Lithium-ion Battery Market

-Back in November 2023, Stellantis Group and CATL announced at the same time that they had signed an agreement covering battery supply, establishment of a joint venture, and technical cooperation.
+Back in November 2023, Stellantis and CATL announced at the same time that they had signed an agreement covering battery supply, establishment of a joint venture, and technical cooperation.

 The two sides agreed that CATL will supply LFP batteries cells and modules to Stellantis Group locally in Europe to boost Stellantis’ electric vehicle production in the European market.
 It is reported that CATL’s LFP batteries will cover Stellantis Group’s sedans, crossovers and SUVs in the B to C class range.